lachlanA/eagle-to-kicad/README.md

 * By using the following **ulp**s  a consistent link from the SCH to PCB is maintained so forward and backward net-list annotations work under KiCad!

+* **WARNING'S**
-**WARNING KiCad VIAs and tracks don't retain NET information from Eagle when they are not connect to a PAD!**
+* ***KiCad VIAs and tracks don't retain NET information from Eagle when they are not connect to a PAD!***

-KiCad flood fill will not connect to them!!!
-There is an option to convert and document on layers 150,152,153,154 of (Eagle) the unconnected VIAs and tracks which will make finding and fixing the problem much easier.
+***KiCad flood fill will not connect to them!!!
+There is an option to convert and document on layers 150,152,153,154 of (Eagle) the unconnected VIAs and tracks which will make finding and fixing the problem much easier.***
+* ***Schematics wire's/Nets can terminate in a buss or onto another wire/net and still be not be connected in Eagle!!***
+* ***Where as KiCad schematic wire which terminates at the same location as any other wires start/end will be connected!!***

 ###Installing.
 * Download the zip file, and unzip using your favorite zip program to your target directory *OR* if your prefer git: